Endpoint Troubleshooting Home page, questions, and responses

 This option lists all of the instructions without sets. |

-You can see the instruction type (question or action), name and description
+You can see the instruction type (question or action), name and description.

-The animation shows the following steps:
+The example shows the following steps:

-The user selects the All Instructions dialog for a 1E system which has had DEXPacks already added.
+The user selects the All Instructions dialog for a 1E system which has had DEX Packs already added.

-In the All instructions popup the user then takes a quick look through the available Instruction sets as selected in the Group by options.
+In the All instructions pop-up the user then takes a quick look through the available Instruction sets as selected in the Group by options.

 You can expand each of the Instruction sets and select the instruction that you want to run.
 In our example the user expands the 1E TachyonCore set and then selects the How many of each operating system versions are installed? question.